AnthonyTippy/Crestron-EDK-Superscripts/README.md

 5. Once completed, the script reports back total time for the script.
 Error log output file can be found in same directory as script under SuperScript ERROR LOG.txt

+# CrestFinder
+CrestFinder.ps1 is a secondary script that utilizes the Read-Autodiscovery EDK function.
+This script reaches out to device IP's from a text file and broadcasts out to other crestron devices on the same subnet.
+This script helps to find other devices you may not know about based on a pre-existing IP list.

+1. Paste IP.txt list in root directory of script
+2. Change IP list name in script (to match name of your IP list)
+3. Run script

+Script runs much quicker than superscript and returns IP address, Hostname, Device Model Info, Firmware version, compile date, and mac address.

 # Firmware Upgrader
 FirmwareUpgrader.ps1 is a secondary script that uses much of the same functionality as the superscript to initialize firmware upgrades across many devices on an IP list.